Ciberusps/FireSave/README.md

 ## Support

-You can boost up my motivation/development speed via [DonationAlerts](https://www.donationalerts.com/r/ciberusps)
+You can support me on patreon https://www.patreon.com/ciberus/membership